-• The world's major construction machinery makers have been setting up manufacturing bases and joint ventures in China.
+- The world's major construction machinery makers have been setting up manufacturing bases and joint ventures in China.
 Also, the restrictions on foreign investment in land development, high-end hotels, office buildings, international exhibition centers, and the construction and operation of large theme parks have been lifted.
-This is expected to increase the demand for construction equipment in the country, thus driving the construction equipment market.

-- The Belt and Road Initiative expected to create increased demand for construction equipment.
+This is expected to increase the demand for construction equipment in the country, thus driving the construction equipment market. - The Belt and Road Initiative expected to create increased demand for construction equipment.
 The Belt and Road Initiative, the flagship project of China, has been a significant demand driver for construction equipment in China.
 Although all the construction projects are executed overseas, the machinery is purchased and shipped from China as the government offers tax rebates to construction companies that buy the equipment for participating in the Belt and Road Initiative.
 Kobelco, Tadano, Caterpillar, and Liebherr have been working in increasing their presence in the country, as they anticipate massive demand from the country's flagship Belt and Road Initiative. - The Shanghai Urban Rail transit expansion is valued at the USD 44.23 billion.
 It includes nine rail projects and six subway lines along with three intercity railways.
-The project commenced in 2018 and is estimated to be a total of 286km.
+The project commenced in 2018 and is estimated to be a total of 286km and the construction work is expected to be completed by 2023.
 This network is aimed at creating better connections between Shanghai's two airports and its two major railway stations.
 In Jiangsu province, eight regional Intercity Railway is being built along the Yangtze River.
 This is to shorten the commuting time from Nanjing, the capital city of Jiangsu province, to other towns and districts within the area.
+By 2035, the total length of urban rail transit network in Shanghai will reach 2,200 kilometers, out of which the length of subway lines will be 1,043 kilometers and that belonging to city railway will be 1,157 kilometers.

-Over 2016-2020, the construction equipment production in China witnessed robust CAGR of 30% to 423,960 units in 2020.
-Although, the share of excavators in total production increased from 45% in 2016 to 47% in 2020, the share of more than 80 HP wheeled loaders declined from 41% in 2016 to 38% in 2020.
+Over 2016-2021, the construction equipment production in China witnessed robust CAGR of 30% to 548,994 units in 2021.
+Although, the share of excavators in total production declined from 45% in 2016 to 41% in 2021, the share of more than 80 HP wheeled loaders increased from 41% in 2016 to 43% in 2021.

-Construction equipment sales recovered over 2016-20 as new infrastructure projects launched during the period as part of the government's 'One Belt, One Road' initiative positively impacted the market.
-With infrastructure investment now slowing, the construction equipment market is expected to slow down over 2020-25.
-Over 2020-25, the construction equipment production is expected to grow marginally at a CAGR of 2.7% to 486,045 units in 2025.
+Construction equipment sales recovered over 2016-2021 as new infrastructure projects launched during the period as part of the government's 'One Belt, One Road' initiative positively impacted the market.
+With infrastructure investment now slowing, the construction equipment market is expected to slow down over 2021-26.
+Over 2021-26, the construction equipment production is expected to grow marginally at a CAGR of 2.2% to 611,925 units in 2026.